oct15demo/henny-youngman/README.md

 Updated responnse:

 Aug 4, 2020, 1:21 PM UTC

 Hi oct15demo,

 Sorry for not getting back to you as quickly as we'd like!
-Please accept my apologies.
+Please accept my apologies.\

-I'm afraid there's no way to minimize or remove the "About" section built into GitHub, sorry!
+I'm afraid there's no way to minimize or remove the "About" section built into GitHub, sorry!\

-I know that some of our users, who feel as you do, have attempted to come up with some browser extensions that restore the old UI.
+I know that some of our users, who feel as you do, have attempted to come up with some browser extensions that restore the old UI.\

-They are mentioned in this thread of the Community Forum:
+They are mentioned in this thread of the Community Forum:\

 https://github.community/t/how-to-opt-out-of-the-new-ui/119416/194

 Sorry again about the slowness!

+Original reply:\
+Re: Why did a right margin 'About' appear\
+GitHub Developer Support\
+Sat, Jul 18, 6:04 PM\

+to oct15demo\

+We have not forgotten about you.
+We’ve been experiencing a high volume of tickets, driven by a greater than expected growth in customers.
+We have concrete plans to return to the responsive standard we are known for.
+Trust that your ticket is still in our queue and we’ll get you an answer as quickly as we can.

+Thank you again for your understanding and patience.

+The GitHub Team\